 The Officers of the Board of Directors shall consist of a Chairman, a Vice-chairman, a Secretary and a Treasurer.
 Officers will be nominated and elected by the Board members.
 These four officers shall act as the Executive Committee of the Board.
 The Executive Committee shall have the full authority to undertake the duties and powers of the Board except as these Bylaws specifically state otherwise.

-The Executive Committee shall serve a term of one year with terms beginning at the September meeting and concluding at the September meeting of the following year.
+The Executive Committee shall serve a term of one year with terms beginning at the January meeting and concluding at the December meeting of the same year.
 Officers may serve successive terms, if nominated and elected.

-Board meetings will be held monthly on the third Tuesday of each month.
+Board meetings will be held monthly, in-person, via internet, or both.
 If necessary, a regularly scheduled meeting may be re-scheduled or canceled.
 Special meetings may be held at any time when called for by a Board member and approved by a majority of Board members present.

 Agendas will be provided at least one day before the meeting.

 A majority of Board members constitutes a quorum.